Axisymmetric pulsar magnetosphere revisited: Magnetic Reconnection in the Equatorial Current Sheet

 In a full 3D simulation, reconnection would proceed in the plane perpendicular to the current $\bJ$, which has both radial and azimuthal components: $J_r$ sustains the jump of $B_\phi$, and $J_\phi$ sustains the jump of $B_r$.
 The axisymmetry of our simulation prohibits the tearing instability for $J_r$ (it would develop in the $\phi$ direction in a 3D simulation).
 Only tearing of $J_\phi$ develops along $r$, and breaks the current sheet into threads of the azimuthal current.
 The corresponding reconnection of $B_r$ forms magnetic loops in the $r$-$\theta$ plane around the threads of $J_\phi$, and the plasma becomes concentrated inside these loops, forming ``plasmoids'' of various sizes.
 The plasmoids flow away from the star with relativistic speeds.
 A snapshot of the plasmoid chain in the reconnection layer is shown in Figure~\ref{fig:fluxlineflux}.
 The chain also sustains the radial component of the equatorial electric current.

 The reconnection process involves advection of horizontal magnetic field $(B_r,B_\phi)$ into the current sheet, and its annihilation.
 Note that the spiral of open magnetic field lines has $|B_\phi|\sim |B_r|$ at $r\sim \RLC$, and $|B_\phi|\gg |B_r|$ at $r\gg\RLC$.
 The mechanism of $B_\phi$ dissipation in axisymmetric reconnection may resemble the energy release by $E_\perp J_\perp$ at the Y-point.
 However, the dissipation driver is different.
 Reconnection in the outflow at $r>R_Y$ occurs spontaneously, enabling relaxation of the electromagnetic field toward a state of lower energy.
 By contrast, the concentrated dissipation at the Y-point is caused by the need for the electric current to connect the separatrix to the equatorial current sheet.
-The Y-point $r=R_Y$ is a circle in the equatorial plane, and the current has to (obliquely) cross this circle.
-Basically, the closed magnetosphere at $r<R_Y$ creates an impenetrable wall, which is circular in $\phi$, and the return current has to deflect at $R_Y$ and continue to flow toward the star along the axisymmetric wall in both 2D and 3D models.
-This suggests that the axisymmetric simulation may correctly capture the energy release at the Y-point.

 The spontaneous reconnection in the outflow at $r>R_Y$ is not faithfully reproduced in axisymmetry, as tearing instability in the $\phi$ direction is disabled.
 Nevertheless, the dissipation rate and the picture of reconnection viewed in the poloidal plane remain very similar to 3D simulations \citep{philippov_ab-initio_2018}.
 Detailed local 3D simulations of relativistic magnetic reconnection \citep[e.g.][]{sironi_relativistic_2014} also show plasmoid chains similar to the chain observed in Figure~\ref{fig:fluxlineflux}.